 Thailand to serve as a Global Ministries mission co-worker.
-She supported the ecumenical ministry of the Church of Christ in Thailand.
+In her first term, she supported the ecumenical ministry of the Church of Christ in Thailand.
+Now in her second term, she works with the Wattana Church.
 Anne began her service in Thailand in 2014.

-In Thailand, Anne also served as Co-Pastor for English-Language Ministries at Wattana (pronounced WHAT-tuh-nah) Church, a historically Presbyterian church in Bangkok, part of the Church of Christ in Thailand.
+Anne currently serves as Co-Pastor for English-Language Ministries at Wattana (pronounced WHAT-tuh-nah) Church, a historically Presbyterian church in Bangkok, part of the Church of Christ in Thailand.
 Wattana Church is a large congregation, in a busy business district, in a city of around 20 million people.
-Her work was to lead the
+Her work is to lead the